mmornati/xpeng-mate/README.md

 ## License

-MIT License.
+Apache v2 License.
 See `LICENSE` for details.

 ---